Back |

 Leg

 Lots of muscle, so lots of flavor!
 Aiming to impress a crowd and leave everyone feeling full?
-Roast a full leg of lamb for quite the showstopper.
-Available at our Butcher Shop boneless or bone-in.
-Pro tip: Ask our team to ‘butterfly’ the boneless leg.
-Then take it home and toss it on the grill!
+Roast a full leg of lamb for an unforgettable entrée—available at our Butcher Shop boneless or bone-in.
+Pro tip: Ask our team to ‘butterfly’ a boneless leg, a technique where the meat is flattened to create uniform thickness.
+Then just take it home and toss it on the grill.

 Cooking Methods: Grill, Roast